menu cross down-arrow up-arrow

 what to do in moorea rent a roadster

-Try something a little different to hiring a car or scooter and check out the open-top roadsters available for hire on Moorea.
+Try something a little different from hiring a car or scooter and check out the open-top roadsters available for hire on Moorea.
 You’ll be able to circle the 62km perimeter of the island, feeling the wind in your hair and looking out to the ocean right by your side.

 We recommend heading in an anti-clockwise direction, as it keeps the water on your right making for a wonderfully scenic drive.

-There are plenty of amazing places to stop off at along the journey – fresh fruit stalls, scenic lookouts and breathtaking beaches.
-Sites like Opunohu Bay, Belvedere Lookout, Cooks Bay and Temae Beach, the perfect spot to park up and go for a swim.
+There are plenty of amazing places to stop off at along the journey – fresh fruit stalls, scenic lookouts, and breathtaking beaches.
+Sites like Opunohu Bay, Belvedere Lookout, Cooks Bay, and Temae Beach, the perfect spot to park up and go for a swim.

 8. A perfect end to a day on Moorea